schoero/swissqrbill/docs/how-to-create-a-complete-qr-bill.md

 ## Setup

-[SwissQRBill][npm swissqrbill] can be installed from npm with the following command:
+[SwissQRBill][npm-swissqrbill] can be installed from npm with the following command:

 ```sh
 npm i swissqrbill
 ```

-In addition, [PDFKit][npm pdfkit] is required to create the PDF file itself.
+In addition, [PDFKit][npm-pdfkit] is required to create the PDF file itself.
 Install it using the following command:

 ```sh
 npm i pdfkit